jesszhu71/cse15l-lab-reports/lab-report-3.md

 This command lets you search the directory by file name, and it returns a complete list of file paths that fulfill the search. search_pattern is the search string to search for the file.
 [1]

+This command is helpful for looking for specific files where you know the name/path to the file in a repository.
+In a case where you aren't sure what the exact path to the file is, as it will return all searches that match the search pattern and the path to those files.
+The pattern search allows for names in different folders to be found, and returns all file paths that match this search.

+Here are some usage examples.

 ```
 // ex1: search for txt files that have Nepal in the file name
 $ find written_2 -name *Nepal*.txt